Adoption in the United States: By family members

 In the United States, most adoptions involve a child being adopted by a person who is married to a birth parent, or by another existing relative.
-Adoption by a stepmother or stepfather is called a stepparent adoption.
+Adoption by a stepmother or stepfather is called a step-parent adoption.
 If the child is adopted by a person who lives with, but is not married to, a birth parent, then it is called a second-parent adoption.
 More broadly, these may be called known-child adoptions, which includes adoption by family members, family friends, or other people previously known to the child.

-Generally, stepparent adoption requires consent from all living, legally recognized parents.
+Except in cases of adult adoption, step-parent adoption generally requires consent from all living, legally recognized parents.
 The process usually terminates the rights of the non-custodial parent.
 The parent whose rights are terminated will no longer need to pay child support or have any other responsibilities for the adopted child.
 In most, but not all US states, the child's right to inherit property after the death of the birth parent is also ended.
 Older children are normally expected to give their consent as well.
+Biological children of disabled military veterans who are adopted by non-military veteran step-parents also forfeit Chapter 35 and Dependency and Indemnity Compensation (DIC) benefits from the United States Department of Veterans Affairs.

 Through the foster care system

 The United States foster care system enables adults to care for minor children who are not able to live with their biological parents.

-If a child in the U.S. governmental foster care system is not adopted or returned to the custody of their birth parents by the age of 18 years, they are aged out of the system on their 18th birthday.
+If a child in a U.S. governmental foster care system is not adopted or returned to the custody of their birth parents by the age of 18 years, they may age out of the system, though a majority of U.S. states have extended foster care to age 21.
 To help encourage the adoption of children presently in foster care, adoption exchanges were created, so the county adoption agencies around the country could have a central data base to help waiting children find homes.
 This allows prospective adoptive parents to not only see children waiting for adoption in their own region, but throughout the nation.
 The central adoption exchange is adoptuskids.org, created through a grant of the Children's Bureau, U.S. Office of Administration of Children and Families.